 To grow your nonprofit’s fundraising efforts and connect with supporters, your organization probably plans a variety of fundraising and marketing campaigns throughout the year.
 Strategic planning allows you to consolidate these efforts into an intentional, organized plan to keep your team on the same page.

 You might be creating a strategic plan to guide your organization in the year ahead, or you might craft one specifically for a major fundraising initiative, such as a capital campaign.
-In this guide, we’ll review six essential elements to include in any strategic plan:
+In this guide, we’ll review six essential elements to include in any nonprofit strategic plan:

 Your strategic planning process should begin with an assessment of your organization’s strengths, weaknesses, opportunities, and threats, otherwise known as a SWOT analysis.
 Let’s take a closer look at each element of this examination:

-By following the SWOT analysis process, you can start your strategic planning with more clarity on your nonprofit’s current situation and potential opportunities.
+By following the SWOT analysis process, you can start your nonprofit strategic planning with more clarity on your nonprofit’s current situation and potential opportunities.
 This can give you a leg up when determining your strategic planning priorities and goals.

 Your goals should be SMART: